 The final simulation scenario (5) involved temporal changes in growth, with a change from growth regime 1 to regime 2 in year 50.
 This meant that the growth increment generally increased for individuals whose lifespan covers this breakpoint, though note that the GAM is fit to fish of a fixed age.
 Fish locations for the temporal break scenario are sampled identically to the scenario without spatial variation.

-Under each scenario, we generated 100 replicate datasets, which averaged 530 age-six fish per dataset (we performed a sensitivity analysis to reducing the sample size by 25% or 50%).
+Under each scenario, 100 replicate datasets were generated, which averaged 530 age-six fish per dataset (a sensitivity analysis was performed reducing the sample size by 25% or 50%).
 For all runs, the initial values for the parameters were t0 = 0.1 yrs, σ = 1.1, with L∞ = 150cm and k = 0.1.
 The estimation procedure also calculated the predicted length at the endpoints of the estimated growth curve (Equation 5; the length at pre-specified minimum (L1) and maximum (L2) ages, which were 3 and 30 years in the simulation studies).
-These values and their standard errors were used in the evaluation of the method (see Section 2.2.2 Performance metrics), as L∞ and k are typically negatively correlated.
+These values and their standard errors were used in the evaluation of the method (see Section 2.2.2), as L∞ and k are typically negatively correlated.

 2.2.2 Performance metrics

-We considered two performance metrics: 1) the proportion of simulations in which the correct spatial and/or temporal breakpoints were detected - we tabulated the number of times a breakpoint found using a GAM fit to a dataset matched the true latitude, longitude, and year; and 2) the coverage probabilities (determined by the 95% confidence interval) for L1 and L2.
+We considered two performance metrics: 1) the proportion of simulations in which the correct spatial and/or temporal breakpoints were detected - we tabulated the number of times a breakpoint found using a GAM fit to a dataset matched the true latitude, longitude, and year; and 2) the coverage probabilities (determined by the 95% confidence intervals) for L1 and L2.
 For all but the scenario with overlapping ranges (scenario 3), we only considered the GAM analysis to have correctly identified the true breakpoint only if it was an exact match.
 The ‘true’ dataset for scenario 3 contained fish grown under regimes 1 and 2 in a shared region between 20° and 25° latitude and longitude, so the detected breakpoint was counted as an accurate match if it fell within this range.